abhirampai/fb-login-xamarin/README.md

 # fb-login-xamarin
-1.Create a xamrin app in visual studio
+1.Create a xamrin app in visual studio <br>
-2.place the contents of the facebooklogin folder into your portable folder
+2.place the contents of the facebooklogin folder into your portable folder<br>
-3. Copy the Iclearcookies file to the android folder 4.I have only tested this in android
+3. Copy the Iclearcookies file to the android folder<br>
+4.I have only tested this in android <br>
-5.For ios you will have to create another Iclearcookies file with the contents
+5.For ios you will have to create another Iclearcookies file with the contents<br>
 ```C#
 using WebViewCookiesDemo.iOS;
 using Xamarin.Forms;